Immunisations & Medication

 I recommend you start making a packing list long before you leave and check it carefully before you leave home.
 If you haven't left home yet, here are a few items that you might not have thought about packing:

 - Good quality bags.
 Don't skimp on these as cheap ones will break if you're using them regularly.
 I travelled for over four years with my excellent Osprey Farpoint 40 which is the maximum size of hand luggage and doubles up as both a backpack and over-the-shoulder holdall.
 It's extremely useful to have a bag which unzips all the way around and folds out so you can easily get to your belongings without unpacking.
-I also have a Lowe alpine AirZone Z 20L Backpack which I use as a day bag.
+I combined it with a Lowe alpine AirZone Z 20L Backpack which I used as a day bag.
 Now I have travel extra light with The North Face Vault Daypack (26.5L) but that's only after years of learning what I really need and don't need to travel with.

 - A credit/debit card with very low rates for withdrawing cash abroad (see section on ATMs and currency).

 - US Dollars.
 They're needed for quite a few visas and could come in handy as back-up money in an emergency.